GoDzM4TT3O/dotfiles/README.md

-cd dotfiles # go into the dotfiles directory cp -r .{config,vim*,bash*,x*,X*} ~ # copy the dotfiles cp {wallpaper.png,archlogo.txt} ~ # copy wallpaper and ascii arch linux logo
+cd dotfiles # go into the dotfiles directory cp -r .{config,vim*,bash*,x*,X*} ~ # copy the dotfiles cp {wallpaper.png,archlogo.txt} ~ # copy wallpaper and ascii arch linux logo cp {u,}mount ~ # copy mount/unmount scripts
 ```

 ### Modifying configurations
 You should modify `~/.config/i3status/config`, because it contains network interfaces that might be different from yours.
-Change `wlp4s0` and `enp2s0` with your network interfaces.
+Change `wlan0` and `enp3s0` with your network interfaces.
 You can find yours by running the command `ip link | grep -oE "^[2-9]: [e-w]....."`, then you will likely have two results.
-My results are "2: enp3s0" and "3: wlp4s0".
+My results are "2: enp3s0" and "3: wlan0".
 You need to copy the interface names (after the number and the colon) respectively over the existing interfaces.
-For example, if your results are "2: eth0" and "3: wlan0", replace "enp3s0" with "eth0", and "wlp4s0" with "wlan0".
+For example, if your results are "2: eth0" and "3: wlp4s0", replace "enp3s0" with "eth0", and "wlan0" with "wlp4s0".

 I also removed CPU temperature from the i3bar.
 To add it back, replace "~/.config/i3status/config" with the lines below: